amussey/FreeNAS-Transmission-OpenVPN/README.md

-# FreeNAS Transmission <-> OpenVPN
+# FreeNAS Transmission ⇔ OpenVPN

-This guide and the associated scripts are compiled to help you secure your Transmission client so it only sends traffic through a VPN.
-For this particular guide, I'll be showing you how to set up [Private Internet Access](https://www.privateinternetaccess.com) on [FreeNAS 9.3](http://www.freenas.org), but any VPN service should work about the same, and the guide should be generic enough to apply to any FreeBSD jail.
+This guide and the associated scripts will help you secure your Transmission client so it only sends traffic through a VPN.
+For this particular guide, I'll be showing you how to set up [Private Internet Access](https://www.privateinternetaccess.com) on a [FreeNAS 9.3](http://www.freenas.org) jail, but any VPN service should work about the same, and the guide should be generic enough to apply to any FreeBSD jail.

-# Setup
+## Setup

 From the FreeNAS web interface, install the Trasmission plugin.